 We build upon a long tradition of metal art in society by encouraging you to elaborate and develop what a studio practice in metal means today.
-By developing a personal language with the material though traditional processes—such as blacksmithing and casting—and new fabrication techniques, you will be challenged to consider the relevance of contemporary metal art and your place within it.
-Our programme offers you the opportunity to develop close long-term relationships with professionals in the field though symposiums, conferences, and visiting artists.
+By developing a personal language with the material though traditional processes—such as blacksmithing, and casting—and new fabrication techniques, you will be challenged to consider the relevance of contemporary metal art and your place within it.
+Our programme offers you the opportunity to develop relationships with professionals in the field network building and tutoring.

-In the unique academic environment in Dals Långed, 170 kilometres north of Gothenburg, you will have access to some of Europe’s most well-equipped workshops, together with individual workplaces, computers, and software, empowering you to work wholeheartedly within your field.
+In the unique academic environment in Dals Långed, 170 kilometres north of Gothenburg, you will have access to some of Europe’s most well-equipped workshops, sketch areas, computers, and software, empowering you to work wholeheartedly within your field.
 We have a long history of engagement in global and local society, with education in craft and design existing at our location since around 1930.
-Our programme is interdisciplinary and incorporates handicrafts, art, crafts, and design.
-Though you will focus on metal art, you will work in a mutually beneficial learning environment with students of wood-oriented furniture design and textile-body-space, all pursuing various methods of working with diverse materials.
+Our programme is interdisciplinary and incorporates art, crafts, and design.
+Though you will focus on metal art, you will work in a mutually beneficial learning environment with students of wood-oriented furniture design and textile-body-space, all pursuing various methods of working.

 An entrepreneurial approach